 Both CRP and ESR are unreliable methods to monitor disease activity.
 Regular MRI or radiographic imaging along with functional tests may help monitor the success of drug therapy.

-When using drugs that cause immunosuppression or immunomodulation, such as TNFi, IL-17A inhibitors, JAK inhibitors, and DMARDs, patients should be monitored for tuberculosis, HIV, hepatitis B, and various other conditions often associated with compromised immune statuses.23 The continued use of NSAIDs or DMARDs increases risk for gastrointestinal, cardiovascular, renal, and hematological toxicity.
+When using drugs that cause immunosuppression or immunomodulation, such as TNFi, IL-17A inhibitors, JAK inhibitors, and DMARDs, patients should be monitored for tuberculosis, HIV, hepatitis B, and various other conditions often associated with a compromised immune system.23 The continued use of NSAIDs or DMARDs increases risk for gastrointestinal, cardiovascular, renal, and hematological toxicity.
 Drug-drug interactions for TNFi and other biologics have not been heavily studied.
 Although they do not appear to have any severe drug-drug interactions, they have some influence CYP450 activity.9

 Ankylosing Spondylitis Comorbidities